-My name is Sarah Edens, and I am a food historian and blogger.
-I graduated with a degree in history from a Southern university, and in 2014, I paired that training with my lifelong love of cooking and gardening to found this site.
+Hello and welcome!
+I am a food historian and blogger: I graduated with a degree in history from a Southern university, and in 2014, I paired that training with my lifelong love of cooking and gardening to found this site.
 Today, I spend my time buying up all the cool out-of-print cookbooks I can get my hands on, going on historic farm and garden tours (with some modern ones thrown in there as well), and whipping up 100-year-old recipes in our tiny kitchen, while our four rescue cats watch with great interest.

-My heritage provides a fascinating mix of diverse food traditions: Czech, German, Scotch, and Irish.
-I'm an amateur genealogist, and I recently discovered evidence that I am part Cherokee!
-For years, my Cherokee heritage floated around unsubstantiated, a half-remembered family rumor.
-You'll find a bit of all these cultural traditions infused into this site (and a decent amount of Texas everything...I'm a proud Texpat, y'all!)
+Adding to that mix, my family heritage provides an unusual blend of diverse food traditions: Czech, German, Scotch, Irish, and Cherokee!
+For years, my distant Cherokee heritage floated around unsubstantiated, a half-remembered family rumor, and I've recently had the privilege of learning more about my tribe.
+You'll find a bit of all these cultural traditions infused into this site.

 Here's a quick-start guide to the website:

-Please sign up here to begin receiving our email newsletters, published every other Saturday morning throughout the year (with breaks for Christmas, New Year's, and summer vacation)!
+Please sign up here for my email newsletters, published every other Saturday morning (with breaks for holidays).
 This is my way to connect with my most engaged readers, since the site is not on social media, and we don't have a comments section here.
 If you love Four Cats In The Kitchen, it would help me out so much if you'd sign up for the newsletters so we can start a conversation!
 Blogging can feel like a boring monologue after awhile, and I really enjoy connecting with my readers.
+Writers need readers like cooks need eaters...it's not much fun cooking gourmet meals just for yourself, and I've found that writing is the same way!

 I have a resident garden gnome named Arthur, who sometimes contributes his gardening knowledge to the newsletters.
 Arthur says: Your privacy is very important to us here at Four Cats In The Kitchen: we will never rent, sell, or distribute your email address.

-Fresh posts Monday through Friday each week, unless I'm on vacation.
+Fresh posts on Monday, Wednesday, and Friday each week.
 I publish new recipes, cookbook/food writing reviews, food history research, farm tours, and more on the blog.
-If you use an RSS reader to follow your favorite bloggers, we're RSS-enabled (I think.
-Technology is not my strong suit).

 This is a drop-down menu of recipes old & new that I like to make, many of which are inspired by my family's cultural traditions, as well as by out-of-print cookbooks.
 I try to keep these recipes simple, and they are geared towards the beginning cook.
 The Basics tab is a little collection of how-to's to help you with essential kitchen tasks.
 Household Remedies is for fun.